awsdocs/aws-config-developer-guide/doc_source/secretsmanager-rotation-enabled-check.md

 # secretsmanager\-rotation\-enabled\-check<a name="secretsmanager-rotation-enabled-check"></a>

-Checks whether AWS Secret Manager secret has rotation enabled\.
-If the `maximumAllowedRotationFrequency` parameter is specified, the rotation frequency of the secret is compared with the maximum allowed frequency\.
+Checks if AWS Secrets Manager secret has rotation enabled\.
+The rule also checks an optional `maximumAllowedRotationFrequency` parameter\.
+If the parameter is specified, the rotation frequency of the secret is compared with the maximum allowed frequency\.
+The rule is NON\_COMPLIANT if the secret is not scheduled for rotation\.
+The rule is also NON\_COMPLIANT if the rotation frequency is higher than the number specified in the maximumAllowedRotationFrequency parameter\.

+**Note**
+Re\-evaluating this rule within 4 hours of the first evaluation will have no effect on the results\.

 **Identifier:** SECRETSMANAGER\_ROTATION\_ENABLED\_CHECK